What is CO2 Sapling?

 Whilst the proposed CO2 infrastructure network is seeded with existing oil and gas pipeline systems in North East Scotland, the subsequent build out connects regional, national and international emissions centres to support the deep decarbonisation of the North Sea Basin area.
 The transportation network seeks to make significant early progress through the re-purposing and re-use of existing assets wherever possible.
 It is further augmented by CO2 shipping export and import facilities and new pipelines.
 This enables the more expensive capital investments to be reserved until a significant proportion of the CO2 landscape and business model is de-risked.
 They key component in the network is the St Fergus gas processing plant, which through the CO2 Sapling plan will become a strategic European CO2 sequestration hub.

-The CO2 Sapling project has been submitted as an application to be listed as a European project of common interest (PCI) in April 2017.
+The CO2 Sapling project submitted an application to be listed as a European project of common interest (PCI) in April 2017.
+The application was approved and publically announced in November 2017.
 In addition to the support to developing key European CO2 transportation infrastructure, it will also provide a model and template for similar hubs elsewhere in Europe where ageing petroleum assets may be suitable for re-use and thereby deliver significant transnational benefits.

 Using existing North Sea gas pipelines that are no longer required for petroleum as a dedicated transportation infrastructure for captured CO2 will significantly decrease both the financial cost and the investment risk for the Acorn CCS project and other CCS projects attached to the network.
 Many of the pipeline systems are already in place and do not require the typical large investment decisions associated with new pipelay projects.
 Furthermore, re-purposing these pipelines will minimise any further disruptions to the seabed or beach crossings, which are major considerations for new pipelines.